THE LIVING COMPOSERS PROJECT

 Six miniatures and a simultaneous song; Shu Hai in an orchestral setting; Shu Hai mitamen behatalat kidon (solo version).
 Deborah Kayser, soprano; Ute Wassermann, low voice; Simon Hewett/Elision; Johannes Kalitzke/Basel Sinfonietta (Mode Records: mode 117, 2002)

 Pnima...ins Innere.
-Silke Storz, Ute Wassermann, female voices; Philip Larson, Tom Sol, male voices; Anthony Burr, bass clarinet; Rico Gubler, alto saxophone; Andreas Eberle, trombone; Mary Oliver, viola; Franklin Cox, cello; David Shively, musical saw; Johannes Kalitzke/Münchener Kammerorchester; Experimentalstudio des SWR, live electronics (Mode Records: mode 169, 2007) (DVD)
+Silke Storz, female voice; Ute Wassermann, female voice; Philip Larson, male voice; Tom Sol, male voice; Elias Maurides, young actor; Richard Beek, old actor; Anthony Burr, bass clarinet; Rico Gubler, alto saxophone; Andreas Eberle, trombone; Mary Oliver, viola; Franklin Cox, cello; David Shively, musical saw; Johannes Kalitzke/Münchener Kammerorchester; Experimentalstudio des SWR, live electronics (Mode Records: mode 169, 2006) (DVD)

 Maim.
 Peter Veale, piccolo oboe, oboe, English horn; Rico Gubler, E-flat contrabass tubax, sopranino saxophone; Seth Josel, electric guitar, steel guitar; Mary Oliver, viola; John Mark Harris, harpsichord, piano; Johannes Kalitzke/Konzerthausorchester Berlin; Experimentalstudio des SWR, live electronics (Mode Records: mode 219, 2010)